goyalakshat111/book-record-management/README.md

 DELETE: Delete a user by id (check if he/she still has an issued book)(is there any fine to be paid)✅

 ## /users/subscription-details/{id}
-GET: Get user subscription details
+GET: Get user subscription details✅

 1. Date of subscription
 2. Valid till